Is Alcoholism a Mental Illness?

 But Is Alcoholism a Mental Illness?

-Indeed, alcoholism is a mental illness.
+Regardless of how you refer to it, alcoholism /alcohol use disorder is a mental illness.
 However, like most chronic disorders, it’s reversible.
 The anxiety, depression, negative thinking and other psychological symptoms are the effects of heavy alcohol use, not the cause.
 The good news is that it’s not you.
 It’s the booze goggles.
 Alcohol blocks or destroys the natural chemicals that maintain emotional stability.
 But when you stop drinking, you can regain your mental health if you make the effort.
-Seven months sober, I am a new and very improved version of myself.
+As I write this, I am seven months sober.
+I am a new and very improved version of myself.
 I’m not pretending that I’m all good.
 I am all good—even on the tough days.
 I trust myself to take care of myself.
 Don’t misunderstand.
 I didn’t wake up like this on day one.
 It’s been a long haul and very hard work.
 Anyone willing to peel the onion is going to shed some tears.
 I’ve attended countless recovery meetings, worked with a therapist and a coach, read every single Quit-Lit book I can find, and immersed myself in sobriety podcasts.
 And I’m not finished.
 But for the first time in my life, I’m taking responsibility for my own needs.
 I’m healing.
 Every day gets better.
 I’m free.
 And I’m never going back.

 “Drinking makes me happy.
 Alcohol helps me sleep.
 I’ll just have one”–and other lies.
 Learn the truth about why we drink and why it’s so hard to stop.